aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## Assets

-What kind of actions needs to be taken, if any, is revealed by the release notes.
+What kind of actions need to be taken, if any, is revealed by the release notes.
 Typically the subfolder `docs/` needs to be replaced: this folder carries the documentation.

 ## The folder Maintenance/